-Silk Performer offers record and replay support for the load testing and functional testing of SAP systems that use the SAPGUI Scripting interface.
+Silk Performer offers record and replay support for the load testing and functional testing of SAP systems that use the SAPGUI scripting interface.

-This chapter shows you how to generate a test script by recording a SAPGUI application and then how to analyze the resultant test script by replaying it in a TryScript run.
+This section shows you how to generate a test script by recording a SAPGUI application and then how to analyze the resultant test script by replaying it in a trial run.